Four More “Elf” Life Lessons

 Two elf dolls sit in front of Christmas greenery and decorations.

-To date, our post “Four ‘Elf’ Life Lessons” is the most-read blog we’ve written.
+To date, our post “Four ‘Elf’ Life Lessons” is the one of the most-read blogs we’ve written.
 Now that the holiday season is here and we can comfortably re-watch “Elf” without it being weird (although, you can watch “Elf” any time of year with no judgement from us), we thought we’d revisit this idea and post four more life lessons from our favorite elf.

 1) Find where you fit.
 “See, Buddy, you're not a cotton-headed ninny muggins.
 You're just special.”